 8. Top tips to know before you go

-Greece can be hot in Summer with temperatures in Athens around 30° Celsius.
-Therefore, it’s a good idea to wear sun protection, such as sunscreen and a hat, and bring a bottle of water with you.
+Greece can be hot in summer with temperatures in Athens around 30° Celsius.
+Therefore, it’s a good idea to wear sun protection

 The Acropolis is a busy place.
 Unfortunately, in all crowded, tourist places around the world, you should be careful with your belongings, because there can be pickpockets.
 Consequently, please be careful with your personal belongings, also on the Acropolis sight.